"gorgeous expressiveness and vitality while keeping the performance seamless"

 Jon W. Sparks, The Commercial Appeal

-Adrienne has performed in recital with many renowned artists, including violinists Joshua Bell and Andrew Dawes, cellists Shauna Rolston and Tsuyoshi Tsutsumi, bassist Edgar Meyer, flutists Paul Edmund Davies, Timothy Hutchins and Tara Helen O’Connor, bassoonist Frank Morelli, saxophonist Nikita Zimin, horn artist Frøydis Ree Wekre, the percussion group NEXUS, soprano Mary Wilson, and tenor Telly Leung.
+Adrienne Park has a wide breadth of experience as a collaborative pianist in chamber, symphonic, and contemporary music settings.
+She has performed recitals with many renowned artists, including violinists Joshua Bell and Andrew Dawes, cellists Shauna Rolston and Tsuyoshi Tsutsumi, bassist Edgar Meyer, flutists Paul Edmund Davies, Timothy Hutchins, and Tara Helen O’Connor, bassoonist Frank Morelli, saxophonist Nikita Zimin, horn artist Frøydis Ree Wekre, the percussion group NEXUS, soprano Mary Wilson, and tenor Telly Leung.

-As a proponent of contemporary music, Adrienne has performed many world premieres.
-With Kokoro Dance, she premiered Sunyata, Truths of the Blood, Dance of the Dead, Encounters with the Goddess, Sade—Part II, and Embryonic Cavatina.
-With Joe Ink Dance, she performed in a contemporary jazz ensemble led by composer John Korsrud to premiere Swing Theory and Seven.
-She co-founded the trio SqueezPlay with accordionist Douglas Schmidt and percussionist David Carlisle with cellist Shauna Rolston as guest.
-The group recorded a CD of original works entitled rubber horn with producer Mark S. Willsher, performing the works at the Winnipeg New Music Festival.
+A proponent of contemporary music, Adrienne has performed many world premieres.
+She recently performed the world premiere of "Lily of the Valley" from Flower Catalog by American melodist Stephanie Ann Boyd.
+With Kokoro Dance, she premiered the productions of Sunyata, Truths of the Blood, Dance of the Dead, Encounters with the Goddess, Sade—Part II, and Embryonic Cavatina.
+With Joe Ink Dance, she performed in a contemporary jazz ensemble led by composer John Korsrud, premiering the productions of Swing Theory and Seven.
+She co-founded the trio SqueezPlay with accordionist Douglas Schmidt and percussionist David Carlisle.
+SqueezPlay recorded a CD of original works entitled rubber horn at the Banff Centre for the Arts with producer Mark S. Willsher.
+SqueezPlay performed a program as guest artists at the Winnipeg New Music Festival with cellist Shauna Rolston.

 Adrienne studied with Abbey Simon and Ruth Tomfohrde at the University of Houston and with Robert Silverman at the University of British Columbia.